TokyoplusInfinity/recruiting-linklist/articles.md

 # Articles

 List of Articles I enjoyed reading.
-Or, being honest, which sounded interesting, were saved to [Pocket](https://getpocket.com/), and are waiting now there for some boredom during a flight.
+Or, being honest, which sounded interesting, were saved to [Pocket](https://getpocket.com/), and are waiting now there for some quiet reading time on my next flight.

 [AgileTA: The Next Generation Operating Model for Talent Acquisition](https://www.linkedin.com/pulse/agileta-next-generation-operating-model-talent-dave-putterman/)